redis/redis-doc/topics/modules-api-ref.md

 - EDOM if the given ID was 0-0 or not greater than all other IDs in the stream (only if the AUTOID flag is unset)
 - EFBIG if the stream has reached the last possible ID
+- ERANGE if the elements are too large to be stored.

 <span id="RedisModule_StreamDelete"></span>